Technical problem halts trains in northern Germany – KION546

 Technical problem halts trains in northern Germany

-BERLIN (AP) — Train services have been halted across a swath of northern Germany because of what the national railway operator says is a technical problem with communications.
-Operator Deutsche Bahn said that no long-distance or regional trains were running Saturday in the northwestern states of Hamburg, Schleswig-Holstein, Lower Saxony and Bremen.
-That mean that trains between Berlin and Cologne and between the capital and Amsterdam also were canceled.
-Trains from Denmark weren’t crossing the border into Germany.
-Deutsche Bahn said the cause was a “failure of the digital train radio system” but didn’t give more details or specify how long the problem would last.
+BERLIN (AP) — Train services were halted temporarily across a swath of northern Germany because of what the national railway operator says was a technical problem with communications.
+Operator Deutsche Bahn said that the problem Saturday was a “failure of the digital train radio system.”
+The operator said the problem had been resolved more than two hours after it was reported but that some disruption could still be expected.
+It wasn’t immediately clear what led to the problem.
+Deutsche Bahn earlier said that no long-distance or regional trains were running in the northwestern states of Hamburg, Schleswig-Holstein, Lower Saxony and Bremen.